dataplat/DataSaturdays/README.md

 - Integration with various payment providers for different locales
 - Integration with mobile scheduling applications
 - Rating of sessions and events
+- Page to list all sponsors and their contacts